Hugues Cuénod: Biography

 Cuénod was born in Corseaux-sur-Vevey, Switzerland.
-His grandfather, William Cuenod, was the mayor of Corseaux, and he had partial English ancestry through his grandmother, being related to both the Churchill and Spencer families.
+His grandfather, Charles William Cuenod, was the mayor of Corseaux, and he had partial English ancestry through his grandmother, being related to both the Churchill and Spencer families.
 In 1913, aged 11, Cuénod attended the 78th birthday party of Camille Saint-Saëns, who played piano duets with Ignacy Jan Paderewski.
 He received his French-German music training at the Ribaupierre Institute in Lausanne, at the conservatories in Geneva and Basel, and in Vienna.

-He started his career as a concert recitalist and singer.
-In 1928, he made his stage debut in Ernst Krenek's Jonny spielt auf in Paris, and in 1929 he sang for the first time in the United States in Noël Coward's Bitter Sweet.
+He started his career as a concert recitalist and singer of light music and cabaret.

+In 1928, he made his professional stage debut in Paris in the premiere of Ernst Krenek's Jonny spielt auf, and in 1929 he sang for the first time in the United States in Noël Coward's Bitter Sweet.
 From 1930 to 1933, he was active in Geneva, and then in Paris from 1934 to 1937.
 During the seasons 1937 to 1939, he made an extensive concert tour of North America.

+In Pre-war Vienna and Paris, he frequented aristocratic salons, and worked with Nadia Boulanger, with whom he made set of recordings of madrigals by Claudio Monteverdi in 1937; during 1937 and 1939, he made an extensive tour of North America.

 From 1940 to 1946, he taught at the Geneva Conservatory.

-In 1943 he resumed his operatic career singing in Johann Strauss II's Die Fledermaus in Geneva.
+In 1943 he resumed his operatic career singing in Johann Strauss II's Die Fledermaus in Geneva, after the war, the new early-music relied on his light unmannered natural sound.

 He subsequently sang at Milan's La Scala (1951), the Glyndebourne Festival (from 1954 on) and London's Royal Opera House, Covent Garden (1954, 1956 and 1958).

 Cuénod was known for his roles as Basilio in Mozart's The Marriage of Figaro, the Astrologer in Rimsky-Korsakov's The Golden Cockerel, and a role written for him by Stravinsky, Sellem in The Rake's Progress.
-In pre-war Vienna and Paris, he frequented aristocratic salons and worked with Nadia Boulanger, with whom he made a pioneering set of recordings of madrigals by Monteverdi in 1937; after the war, the new early-music boom relied heavily on his light, unmannered, natural sound.

 On February 4, 1969, Cuénod performed Renaissance music with American lutenist (and later composer) Raymond Lynch at the Smithsonian.
 In the 1970s he performed a number of recitals in the United States and France (Aix-en-Provence Festival, Radio France) with American lutenist Joel Cohen, recording in Switzerland with Cohen (and Swiss harpsichordist Christiane Jaccottet) an album of lute songs by Elizabethan composer John Dowland.

 He holds the record as the oldest person to make a debut at the Metropolitan Opera.
 He debuted as the Emperor Altoum in Giacomo Puccini's Turandot on 12 March 1987 at the age of 84.
 He repeated the role the following season for a total of 14 performances.
 His very last appearance on stage was in 1994, aged 91, when he sang M. Triquet in Tchaikovsky's Eugene Onegin at the Théâtre du Jorat in Mézières.
 After retiring from the concert circuit, he became an educator of the musical arts in England, with Belgian international soprano Suzanne Danco.